Kuebic/omglol/weblog/files/style.css.md

 /* === Style for the tab headers === */

 /* Hide all content by default */
-.chordpro-title, .chordpro-key, .chordpro-comment, .chordpro-verse, p {
+/*.chordpro-title, .chordpro-key, .chordpro-comment, .chordpro-verse, p {
     display: none;
-}
+}*/

 /* Tab styling */
 h6 {